Canon M100 vs Panasonic LX100

 It is notable that the LX100 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The M100 does not feature such an accessory-socket.

-Both the M100 and the LX100 are recent models that are part of the current product line-up.
-The M100 replaced the earlier Canon M10, while the LX100 does not have a direct predecessor.
+The LX100 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the M100 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Canon M100 or the Panasonic LX100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.